ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/Install PI Adapter for OPC UA using Docker.md

 ## Create a startup script for the adapter

-1. Using any text editor, create a script similar to the following.
+1. Use a text editor to create a script similar to one of the following examples:

 	**Note:** The script varies slightly by processor.